Chocolate Chip Pie is the dessert you make when you just can’t decide between chocolate chip cookies and pie.

-You don’t need to refrigerate this pie.
+You don’t need to refrigerate this chocolate chip cookie pie recipe.
 Use plastic wrap and keep it on the countertop for 4–5 days (if it lasts that long!).

 To freeze, let the pie cool completely after baking.
 Then wrap it in a layer of plastic wrap and a layer of foil.
 Pop it in the freezer; when you’re ready to eat it, thaw the pie in the fridge overnight.
 Take off the wrapping and warm it in the oven at 325ºF until it’s heated through.

 This Chocolate Chip Pie recipe is the type that doesn’t need to be refrigerated.
 Generally speaking, cream pies should be kept in the fridge, while just about anything else can be kept at room temperature.